Commencing an application: First steps

 For large competitive grant rounds (eg. ARC/NHMRC), or funding schemes with limited numbers of applications from each institution, the deadlines may vary and will be advertised widely in these instances.

-The Notice to Submit form facilitates the following research management practices within the University:
+The RPR Form facilitates the following research management practices within the University:

-- School/Centre level approval to commit Charles Sturt University Researchers, facilities and resources to participate in an externally funded research project
+- School/Institute level approval to commit Charles Sturt University Researchers, facilities and resources to participate in an externally funded research project

-- Deputy Vice-Chancellor (Research Development and Industry) institutional approval to submit the application on behalf of the University
+- Deputy Vice-Chancellor (Research) institutional approval to submit the application on behalf of the University

 - Research data capture that informs institutional reporting requirements